How to make the most out of your garden with the kids

 A treasure hunt is another fun activity you can play with the kids this summer.
 It’s guaranteed to keep them occupied for hours, but it will take a little more planning than the games we mentioned above.

 To get started, you’ll need a pen, some paper and a few creative riddles.
 Each riddle should be a clue to lead your kids to the next riddle.
 For example “I have four legs but no feet” could lead them to the garden picnic table where the next riddle is hidden.
 Once you’ve figured out your fun clues, you’ll just need to plan some prizes for the winners.
-We’ve got a great selection in our cheap summer toys collection - or use our Kids Toy Generator to find the perfect prizes for your little ones.
+We’ve got an unbeatable selection in our cheap summer toys collection!

 Water pistols at the ready - your kids will love this one!
 A water fight is a great way to pass the time and it really is fun for the whole family.
 We've got you covered with our Hydro Storm water pistol blaster and Aqua Shot water bombs costing just £1 each.